 The past decade focused on Image Processing.
 Recently it is being found that many have shown their keen interest in Video

-bring the same computation power in video processing too.
+Processing.
+Convolution Neural Network (CNN) showed extraordinary results in the field of image processing; now we wish tobring the same computation power in video processing too.
 This paper deals with the detailed study of CNN which is used for

 video processing.
-This research paper is expected to provide a review on how CNN i
+This research paper is expected to provide a review on how CNN is applicable for video processing.
+We also

 have discussed the architecture of CNN.
 This paper also highlights the different models of CNN present for the task of video